WebBreacher/WhatsMyName/CONTRIBUTING.md

 1. Confirm your JSON is valid and your entry follows the field order above.
 2. Confirm `known` has at least two durable accounts (rule 3).
-3. Keep the PR to about 8-9 changed, added, or removed sites (rule 9).
+3. Keep the PR to fewer than 10 changed, added, or removed sites (rule 9).
 More than that, split it up.
 4. If you're a first-time contributor, add yourself to `authors` (rule 7).
 5. Open the pull request.
 GitHub will pre-fill the description with our PR template -- fill it out rather than deleting it (see below).